Graduate Teaching Assistantship (GTA) Positions

 Criteria: Recipient(s) will be a graduate student studying plants that grow within ecosystems that are native to Colorado.
 Students must be full or part-time.
 Students may use the funds to participate in international conferences, held outside or inside of the United States, to present research successfully accepted by the conference and approved by the Biology Standing Awards Committee.
 Students may also use the funds as seed money to support research for proposal efforts.

-: Two graduate students.
+Awards: Two graduate students.